 Following is a list of safety practices for torch-applied roof systems compiled in collaboration with the insurance industry.
 These safety practices have been incorporated into the CERTA training program.
 Reviewing this list now will help refresh your understanding of the safety practices and reinforce your good habits when using a roofing torch.

 CERTA Safety Practices for Roofing Torch Use

 1. CHECKLIST

-1.1 Complete the daily checklist for all torching jobs.
+1.1 Complete a daily checklist (job hazard analysis) for all torching jobs.

 2. PRE-JOB PLANNING